stiglers-eponym/BeamerPresenter/README.md

 You can embed videos in your slides.
 Drawing and highlighting also works in the video.
 <img src=".readme/draw-video.png" width=100% title="Drawings (pen and highlighter) and torch in video">
+Note the slider on the speaker's screen.
 Slide transitions may in some cases need to interrupt a video.

 ## Build and install
 **Note**: building and installing the [releases](https://github.com/stiglers-eponym/BeamerPresenter/releases) of version 0.1.x is described [here](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x#build).

-Building is tested in an up-to-date Arch Linux and (from time to time) in ubuntu 20.04.
+Building is tested in an up-to-date Arch Linux and (from time to time) in xubuntu 20.04.
 Older versions of ubuntu are not supported, because ubuntu 18.04 uses old versions of poppler and MuPDF and other ubuntu versions before 20.04 should not be used anymore.
 Version 0.1.x of BeamerPresenter should support ubuntu 18.04 and you should [open an issue](https://github.com/stiglers-eponym/BeamerPresenter/issues)